nicost/imageAnalysisNotebooks/Tutorial/2-Install_Jupyter_Napari.md

 ## Install `uv`
 Follow the [instructions](https://docs.astral.sh/uv/getting-started/installation/) for your platform.

-Confirm succesfull installation by typing `uv version` in a command terminal (such as powershell on windows or the terminal app on Mac OS).
+Confirm succesfull installation by typing `uv self version` in a command terminal (such as powershell on windows or the terminal app on Mac OS).
 The response should look like:

 `uv 0.6.12 (e4e03833f 2025-04-02)`